UGentBiomath/COVID19-Model/data/README.md

 + `census-2011-updated_row-commutes-to-column_provinces.csv` contains a square (but non-symmetric) mobility matrix of the Belgian provinces *and* arrondissement Brussels-Capital (NIS 21000) (11x11).
 The data were extracted from `Pop_LPW_NL_25FEB15_delete_unknown.xlsx`.

++ `census-20110-updated_row-commutes-to-column_test.csv` contains a square (but non-symmetric) mobility matrix of the three Belgian arrondissements (Antwerpen, Brussel, Gent) (3x3).
+This is an artificial case: all commuters that leave the home arrondissement but do *not* go to one of the other two arrondissements, have been counted as staying at the home arrondissement instead.
+The data were extracted from `Pop_LPW_NL_25FEB15_delete_unknown.xlsx`.

 #### Demographic data

 + `age_structure_per_arrondissement.csv` : population of each age per arrondissement